xsf/xmpp.org/content/about/open-letter-meta-dma/technical-briefing.md

 The **same model can and should be applied to messaging interoperability**.

-The XMPP Standards Foundation has already done the heavy lifting: by **adopting the XMPP S2S protocol as the interoperability standard**, we can **achieve the same seamless communication in messaging**.
+The XMPP Standards Foundation has already done the heavy lifting: by **adopting the XMPP S2S (server-to-server) protocol as the interoperability standard**, we can **achieve the same seamless communication in messaging**.

 ## Interoperability Through XMPP Federation